isomerpages/enterprisesg-switch/_switch-2023/Flagship/At a Glance.md

 ![](/images/2023/switch%20stage.jpg)

-These will be held in tandem with an exhibition encompassing over 2,000 sqm (about four basketball courts) and be action-packed with networking events and ecosystem initiatives that will gather start\-ups, innovators, corporates, investors, foreign trade and innovation agencies across sectors from around the world.
+These will be held in tandem with exhibitions encompassing over 2,000 sqm (about four basketball courts) and be action-packed with networking events and ecosystem initiatives that will gather start\-ups, innovators, corporates, investors, foreign trade and innovation agencies across sectors from around the world.